ADORSYS-GIS/netbird/README.md

 - Prometheus for metrics
 - Loki for logs
 - Grafana for dashboards
-- Grafana Alloy for log collection
-- Host and container metrics exporters
-- A NetBird events exporter that forwards management events to Loki

 High‑level operator documentation for deploying and managing the monitoring stack is available: